Access4all/a11y-checklist/en/wcag/1.4.11-non-text-contrast/contrast-ratio-of-control-elements/README.md

 created_at: "2024-03-15 07:45:10"
 ---

-# Checkpoint: Contrast ratio of control elements
+# ✅ Contrast ratio of control elements

 ## Description